 For these purposes, an SSC is defined as an entity that belongs to a group of enterprises (is no longer required to be part of a multinational group), which has as its sole activity the effective provision of any of the following services: advisory and data processing services, management or administration (strategic planning, business development, advertising, management, and staff training), logistics and storage, financial management, and R&D, regardless of the place of use; to at least 12 related parties that belong to the same group of enterprises.

-In addition, it is clarified that the exploitation of Intellectual Property rights is not included in this beneficial regime.
+In addition, it is clarified that the exploitation of IP rights is not included in this beneficial regime.